 Did you know that February 5 is considered Nutella day?
 If you love chocolate and hazelnuts, you have likely tried Nutella.

 But what happens in you wish to follow a Paleo diet?
 Is Nutella a thing of the past for you?

 Thankfully, that is not the case.
 I’ve discovered a wonderful Hazelnut Butter spread that will delight the most avid Nutella fan.

 Paleo Hazelnut Butter is a wonderful substitute for Nutella.

-Steve’s Paleo Hazelnut Butter is a delicious blend of Almonds, Honey, Hazelnuts, and Dark Chocolate with none of the dairy or sugar contained in normal Nutella.
+Hazelnut Butter spread is a delicious blend of cashews, almonds, brazil nuts, flax seeds, chia seeds, hazelnuts and pumpkin seeds, with none of the dairy or sugar contained in normal Nutella.